shan-weiqiang/shan-weiqiang.github.io/_posts/2025-04-20-type-erasure.md

 ## std::function

 After the signature is specified through template paramter, `std::function` variable can be used to store difference kinds of *types*, as long as they both have the same signature.
 This is done through type erasure, by virtual inheritence.
 No matter which type is used to contruct `std::function`, they will be used as *implementation* for a derived class for a callable base class.
-This base class will be stored inside `std::function`.  `std::function` has value semantics and whenever a `std::function` variable is assigned to another variable, it is reconstructed.
-After construction, the binding process is completed and the implementation detail is fixed.
+This base class will be stored inside `std::function`.  `std::function` has value semantics and can be copied and moved.
+After the template signature is determined the code for all methods is fixed for the compiler.
+After a `std::function` variable is constructed, the *implementation* binding is fixed.

 ## std::variant